MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

   <li><a href="#Create a virtual environment.">Create a virtual environment.</a> </li>
 </ol>

-If you just want to know the steps to take for running your Robot Framework in a virtual environment, you can skip the first couple of parts and jump ahead to the fourth topic.
+If you just want to know the steps to take for operating Robot Framework in a virtual environment, you can skip the first couple of parts and jump ahead to the fourth section.
 But please note, that even there you may run into information that may be too in-depth for your taste.
 Well, you will just have to suffer a bit, I guess. &#128124;

 <h2> <a name="Why virtual environments?"> Why virtual environments? </a> </h2>